ishita-guptaa/COSC310-Individual/README.md

 * Our Named Entity Recognition can be extracted too for an API.
 This feature would help the bot analyze which parts of a text are named entities which increases efficiency.
 * The whole SportsBot can be extracted as an API and used for sports trivia purposes.

-## List of features added in Individual Project
+## List of features added in the Individual Project

 * **Google Translate API -** This API enables the chatbot to translate parts of the conversation, particularly nouns, into spanish.